dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 In Angular 5, you can now give multiple names to your components and directives while exporting.
 Exporting a component with multiple names can help your users migrate without breaking changes.

+{% include tweet_quote.html quote_text="Exporting a component with multiple names can help your users migrate without breaking changes." %}

 _Example Usage:_

 ```js